neteasefans/multidemand-multidimensional-knapsack-problem/README.md

 The software and data in this repository are a snapshot of the software and data that were used in the research reported in the paper _A heuristic approach based on Q-learning-guided problem reduction for the multidemand multidimensional knapsack problem_ by Q. Zhou, M. Gao, X.J.
 Lai, Z.Z.
 Jiang and J.K.
 Hao.

-The five sets of 216 benchmark instances used in our draft titled with "A heuristic approach based on Q-learning-guide problem reduction for the multidemand multidimensional knapsack problem" are publicly available at https://people.brunel.ac.uk/~mastjjb/jeb/orlib/mdmkpinfo.html and https://github.com/samehShihabi/MKMP-instances-1000).
-To facilitate the further research, we  upload the instances here.

-The source code of the proposed PRTS algorithm will be made available upon the publication of the paper.

 ## How to run the programs.

 ** Instructions to use the source code of PRTS